BGRem: A background noise remover for astronomical images based on a diffusion model: Results

 Using BGRem as a pre-processing step can improve the performance of other applications.
 The source localization of SExtractor can detect more sources if BGRem is used as a pre-processing step.
 This is shown on a cutout in the test data.
 Figure \ref{fig:source-localisation} shows the most sources (true positives) that could be found without any false positives, and clearly shows that by using BGRem, eight more sources could be found in this particular example.
 It is also informative to see how the model performs on different values of the threshold (\texttt{thresh}) parameter in SExtractor, which controls the minimum significance level to identify sources.
 When this threshold value is low, we expect to detect fainter sources (more true positives), but the number of false positives will also increase and vice versa.
 This is explored in Figure \ref{fig:true-vs-bogus-sources} and shows that using BGRem as a pre-processing step helps to find more true positives over false positives for different values of this threshold.

 BGRem also performs well on images with more complex backgrounds and smaller sizes, and here we show an example of its generalizability for a different domain of data in Figure \ref{fig:weird-background-bgrem}.
 This image is taken by the MegaCam of the Canada-France–Hawaii Telescope\footnote{https://www.cfht.hawaii.edu/} (CFHT) in the $g$-band \citep{CFHT-lens} and it features a part of the M31 galaxy in the background, making background removal challenging.
-BGRem handles this effectively with some minimal artefacts, such as some brighter parts of the galaxy being incorrectly identified as sources.
-However, since our model is trained for MeerLICHT data and no fine-tuning is applied to adapt our model for this new data domain, the effectiveness in removing the noise highlights that the model learned generalizable features related to astronomical background noise removal.
+While BGRem isolated point sources with high precision, it simultaneously demonstrated a clear limitation: the model interpreted the low-surface-brightness (LSB) structures of M31 as part of the background component and almost completely suppressed them.
+This aggressive removal of extended structure highlights a domain gap; because our model was trained on MeerLICHT data dominated by point sources, the attention U-Net learned to categorize any faint extended emissions as `noise'.
+Consequently, while the model shows impressive generalizability in removing instrumental and sky backgrounds, it is currently unsuitable for the preservation of extended galaxies or diffuse nebular structures.
+This underscores that BGRem, in its current iteration, is primarily intended for enhancing point-source detection tasks.
+Since our model is trained for MeerLICHT data and no fine-tuning is applied to adapt our model for this new data domain, the effectiveness in preserving the point sources highlights that the model learned generalizable features.
 The possibility of significant improvement with fine-tuning or training a separate BGRem model from scratch for this particular dataset is currently beyond the scope of this paper.
+Future iterations involving multi-scale loss functions or training sets with injected extended sources would be necessary to ensure morphological preservation for LSB science.